List of characters in the Breaking Bad franchise: Hank Schrader

 Henry R. Schrader (played by Dean Norris) is Walt and Skyler's brother-in-law and Marie's husband, who works as a U.S. Drug Enforcement Administration (DEA) agent.
 He is involved in investigating a meth dealer known as "Heisenberg", unaware for over a year that his prey is actually Walter.
-Hank has a cavalier exterior, but in reality the dark side of his job affects him more than he cares to admit leading him to have anxiety attacks from post-traumatic stress.
+Hank has a cavalier exterior, but in reality the dark side of his job affects him more than he cares to admit leading him to suffer from anxiety and post-traumatic stress.
 In the course of his work, Hank is promoted to El Paso, Texas from Albuquerque for a short time but experiences a traumatic event and moves back to Albuquerque.
 Despite his brashness, Hank is highly competent at his job and cares deeply about his family.
 Hank is eventually promoted to Assistant Special Agent in Charge of the DEA in Albuquerque but is still determined to solve the "Heisenberg" case, which ultimately leads to his demise.

 Hank also had guest appearances in the fifth season of Better Call Saul.
-When Domingo "Krazy-8" Molina is arrested, Jimmy McGill bargains with Hank to make Domingo his confidential informant, which allows Lalo Salamanca to feed information on Gus Fring's operations to the DEA for the DEA to then act on.
+When Domingo "Krazy-8" Molina is arrested, Jimmy McGill bargains with Hank to make Domingo his confidential informant, which allows Lalo Salamanca to feed information on Gus Fring's operations to the DEA.